prevue-land/weeklyovervue.com/blog/articles/vue3-boardgame-tic-tac-toe.md

 app.mount('#app');
 ```

-By default, the vue3-boardgame plugin makes use of mixins instead of the provide/inject mechanism.
+By default, the vue3-boardgame plugin makes use of mixins instead of the providing reactive refs of the baordgame.io objects I've mentioned.
 Since this tutorial aims to showcase SFCs utilising the Composition API rather than the Options counterpart, we have to change this behaviour.
 I've also opted to manually start the client in a dedicated *Game* view we'll code in a minute.
 But before that, let's design a simple menu in the *Home* view.

 ## Creating a borderline basic main menu, because why not